kuri65536/mkdocs-theme-topdf/test/docs/report-docx.md

 specifications for this theme

 - [@S1-1-1] mkdocs (python-markdown)
-- [@S1-1-2] parse HTML and output: beautiful soup4, python-docx
+- [@S1-1-2] parse HTML and make output: beautiful-soup4, python-docx
 - [@S2-1-1] javascript, CSS
+- [@S2-1-2] javascript for navigations

 designs for this theme